DenisBajgora/SearchSphere_repo/README.md

 ### Polymorphism

-If more time were available, I would integrate polymorphism to handl euser actions through a single interface,enabling the application to execute different actions dynamically at runtime depending on the object type, without needing to know the exact class of the objects.
+If more time were available, I would integrate polymorphism to handle user actions through a single interface, enabling the application to execute different actions dynamically at runtime depending on the object type, without needing to know the exact class of the objects.

 ### Multi-Threading